diydan/virtualclassroomclient/PRODUCTION.md

 ### Events

 The Virtual Classroom Client emits [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) to notify you of user actions such as:
-A user entering or exiting a class
+* A user entering or exiting a class
-The class starting or ending
+* A class starting or ending
-A user has attempted to enter a breakout room
+* A user has attempted to enter a breakout room

 You can track these events by attaching event listeners to the DOM element returned by the Virtual Classroom Client constructor function.